GraphicArtQuest/GraphicDocs/README.md

-# JSDoc For Python
+# GraphicDocs
-A JSDoc style annotation method for Python scripts

-## About

-**NOTE** This project is still in a development status and is making changes quickly.

-Inspired by the [JSDoc](https://github.com/jsdoc/jsdoc) style for documenting Javascript code.

-This project makes use of JSDOc style comments within Python docstrings combined with annotations to create better documentation for Python projects.
-Your Python scripts are parseable so you can write your own formatting code, or you can use the provided Markdown generator (in progress).
+Inspired by the [JSDoc](https://github.com/jsdoc/jsdoc#jsdoc) style for annotating Javascript code, this project defines a convention using Python docstrings and annotations to create better documentation for Python modules, classes, and functions.
+Your Python scripts are parseable so you can write your own formatting code to automatically generate your documentation, or you can use a built in template such as [`Graphic_MD`](./docs/templates/graphic_md.md).

-This project is neither sponsored nor endoresed by the JSDoc team.
+See the [descriptive documentation](./docs/core.md) to learn more details of configuring `GraphicDocs` and guidance on annotating your projects.
+Several of the source files have their [API documented](./docs/api/) using `GraphicDocs` on itself.

 # Getting Started